 However, the cost gains from outsourcing can be lost if you don’t have a strategic plan addressing critical deployment issues.
 Let’s take a look at the main cost factors companies need to assess to make an informed decision on whether to outsource or to do the services internally.

 Fixed Versus Variable Costs

-One of the drivers of clinical services outsourcing is the ability to convert normal fixed costs that absorb available capital to variable costs.
+One of the drivers of outsourcing is the ability to convert normal fixed costs that absorb available capital to variable costs.
 This tactic adds significant economic value to the company.
 Instead of using scarce capital to employ potentially underutilized resources (and the facilities needed to support them as a fixed asset), you can employ a variable cost for the functional service when you need it.
 The impact on your burn rate if you are a biotech company can be significant and for pharmaceutical companies the economic value is boosted.